Animal consciousness: Mirror test

-Until recently it was thought that self-recognition was absent from animals without a neocortex, and was restricted to mammals with large brains and well developed social cognition.
-However, in 2008 a study of self-recognition in corvids reported significant results for magpies.
+Until recently, it was thought that self-recognition was absent in animals without a neocortex, and was restricted to mammals with large brains and well-developed social cognition.
+However, in 2008, a study of self-recognition in corvids reported significant results for magpies.
 Mammals and birds inherited the same brain components from their last common ancestor nearly 300 million years ago, and have since independently evolved and formed significantly different brain types.
 The results of the mirror and mark tests showed that neocortex-less magpies are capable of understanding that a mirror image belongs to their own body.
-The findings show that magpies respond in the mirror and mark test in a manner similar to apes, dolphins and elephants.
-This is a remarkable capability that, although not fully concrete in its determination of self-recognition, is at least a prerequisite of self-recognition.
-This is not only of interest regarding the convergent evolution of social intelligence; it is also valuable for an understanding of the general principles that govern cognitive evolution and their underlying neural mechanisms.
-The magpies were chosen to study based on their empathy/lifestyle, a possible precursor for their ability of self-awareness.
-However even in the chimpanzee, the species most studied and with the most convincing findings, clear-cut evidence of self-recognition is not obtained in all individuals tested.
-Occurrence is about 75% in young adults and considerably less in young and old individuals.
-For monkeys, non-primate mammals, and in a number of bird species, exploration of the mirror and social displays were observed.
-However, hints at mirror-induced self-directed behavior have been obtained.
+The findings show that magpies respond in the mirror and mark tests in a manner similar to apes, dolphins and elephants.
+The magpies were chosen to study based on their empathy and lifestyle, a possible precursor to their ability to develop self-awareness.
+For chimpanzees, the occurrence is about 75% in young adults and considerably less in young and old individuals.
+For monkeys, non-primate mammals, and a number of bird species, exploration of the mirror and social displays were observed.
+Hints at mirror-induced self-directed behavior have been obtained.

 According to a 2019 study, cleaner wrasses have become the first fish ever observed to pass the mirror test.
 However, the test's inventor Gordon Gallup has said that the fish were most likely trying to scrape off a perceived parasite on another fish and that they did not demonstrate self-recognition.
-The authors of the study retorted that because the fish checked themselves in the mirror before and after the scraping, this meant that the fish had self-awareness and recognized that their reflections belonged to their own bodies.
+The authors of the study responded that because the fish checked themselves in the mirror before and after the scraping, this meant that the fish had self-awareness and recognized that their reflections belonged to their own bodies.

 The mirror test has attracted controversy among some researchers because it is entirely focused on vision, the primary sense in humans, while other species rely more heavily on other senses such as the olfactory sense in dogs.
 A study in 2015 showed that the "sniff test of self-recognition (STSR)" provides evidence of self-awareness in dogs.